Atlanta Fall Colors 2024

 South Peachtree Creek Trail at Mason Mill Park explores a beautiful creek valley in Decatur along paved trails and raised wooden boardwalks beside a tumbling creek.
 The trail connects Mason Mill Park and Medlock Park and meanders northwards to North Druid Hills Road.
 South Peachtree Creek Trail is a popular running route with scenic treetop views and historic structures in the suburban landscape, so you can either walk or run the route.

-Fall colors near Atlanta
+Fall colors near Atlanta, Georgia

 Amicalola Falls Loop

 Amicalola Falls is the tallest cascading waterfall in the Southeast at 729 ft (222 m), located near the southern terminus of the Appalachian Trail in Dawsonville, about 1.5 hours north of Atlanta.
 To see the splendid fall foliage views, hike the Amicalola Falls Loop, with several challenging miles through the woods, across bridges, and up and down a few flights of stairs.
 Stop at the bridge spanning the crest of the waterfall to get the most stunning view of the fall colors dotting the Blue Ridge Mountains.
 The flaming red foliage is a result of the mountains' dry soil.
-You can stay overnight at the Amicalola Falls Lodge that offers both rustic camping and plush hotel rooms.
+You can stay overnight at the Amicalola Falls Lodge, which offers both rustic camping and plush hotel rooms.
 Extra services at the lodge include dining and all sorts of activities ranging from archery to zip-lining.

 Brasstown Bald